UniversalDependencies/docs/_2016-09-05--06-prague/minimaldoc.md

 * Syntax:
   * All subtypes of dependency relations should be documented, especially if this is the only language where they are used.
 This has higher priority then documenting the universal relations with native examples.
+  * Is there a copula in the language?
+What is its lemma?
+Typically, there is only one `VERB` serving as copula, sometimes two.
+    It's meaning corresponds to the English _to be_.
+In some languages it is omitted in the present tense but usually there are forms for other tenses.
+Other similar verbs like English _to become_ have an additional meaning shade and they are not treated as copula in UD, although traditional grammars may think otherwise.
+Also, when a verb is copula in UD, we consider all instances where it links a subject to additional information as copular, i.e. even if the additional information is location.
+If the verb can still have non-copular functions (such as being auxiliary in periphrastic tenses), the documentation should also say it.